How Tornado Cash Works (Line by Line for Devs)

 Tornado Cash stores the last 30 roots, since the root keeps changing with each deposit

+Whenever an item is inserted, the Merkle root must necessarily change.
 This could create a problem if a withdrawer creates a Merkle proof for the latest root (remember, the leaves are all publicly available) but a deposit transaction comes in first and changes the root; then the Merkle proof would no longer be valid.
 The zk verifier algorithm ensures the proof of the Merkle proof is valid for the root, so if the root changes, the proof won’t check out.

 To give the withdrawer time to withdraw their transaction, they can refer to up to the last 30 roots.

 The variable roots is a mapping from uint256 to bytes32.
 When the Merkle proof has reached the root (the loop completes) it is stored in roots.
-The currentRootIndex in increased up to the ROOT_HISTORY_SIZE, but once it reaches the maximum value (30) it overwrites the root in index zero.
+The currentRootIndex is increased up to the ROOT_HISTORY_SIZE, but once it reaches the maximum value (30) it overwrites the root in index zero.
 Thus, it behaves like a fixed size queue.
 Below is a snippet from the _insert function of Tornado Cash’s Merkle Tree code.
 After the root is recomputed, it is stored in the manner described above.

 merkle tree with history lookback